 The silent era movies were made in 8-16FPS.
 In modern times, it is used to exude a silent film era.

 Stop-motion movies are generally shot in 16 FPS and sped up to create a motion effect that is good for the eyes.

 A universally accepted frame rate for the movies, which provides larger than life details in videos.
 Technically the frame rate is 23.97, based on the NTSC due to color and hue issues corrected using the toned down FPS.

 It works for landscapes along with dialogues being played simultaneously.

 The 25FPS is the European standard known as PAL, also the Internet standard, compatible with TVs across Europe.

-Here we are talking about the standard frame-rate for TV shows and sports channels.
-The 30 FPS helps provide a slow-motion like feel for sports broadcast and fast-moving objects in a regular video.
+Here we are talking about the standard frame rate for TV shows and sports channels.
+The 30 FPS helps provide a slow-motion video feel for sports broadcast and fast-moving objects in a regular video.

 When we go beyond 30FPS, we realize a gradual decline in the motion blur, which is replaced by added details in videos.
 Remember the fight scene involving hands that you saw in a movie at the theatres last week?
 The same fight scene will become more apparent when you watch it on your TV or phone, capable of 60FPS and more.